-- Promote Economic Development and Tourism - Improve Infrastructure - Enhance Natural, Cultural, Historic and Recreation Resources Functionality - Promote tourism by redesignating the Lakes Tour Scenic Byway
+- Promote Economic Development and Tourism

+- Improve Infrastructure

+- Enhance Natural, Cultural, Historic and Recreation Resources Functionality

 G. Implementation

 Each goal is equally important and works in concert to achieve the community vision for the future.
 The Master Plan Steering Committee, Planning Board Chairman and Planning Consultant developed Objectives, Strategies, and Tactics to achieve the goals.
 Priority strategies were determined based on the timeframe for implementation.
 Generally, the timeframe is defined as: short-term - six months to three years; mid-term - three to five years; and long-term - greater than five years.
 The following is a list of strategies and implementation actions identified for each economic development goal.